episerver-services/saas-cms-fe-starter/docs/handover-todo-list.md

    - Re-enable GraphQL codegen and SDK against the client’s Optimizely schema.
    - Configure env vars for delivery & preview keys.
    - Replace stub queries with generated fragments.
+   - Verify middleware token validation in `/draft` and `/preview` routes works with new preview secret.

 2. **Core Components**
    - Implement CMS-driven rendering for: